Llwynywermod: History

-William Williams, a relative of Anne Boleyn, was the owner in the 13th or 14th centuries.
+William Williams, a relative of Anne Boleyn, was the owner in the 13th or 14th century.

 In 1815, George Griffies-Williams was created a baronet, and Llwynywermod became the seat of the Griffies-Williams baronets, General Sir Watkin Lewis Griffies Williams (1800–1877) was born at the family estate; he was the 3rd and last Baronet of the Griffies-Williams Baronetcy and also an officer in the British Indian Army.

 In November 2006, Llwynywermod was purchased by the Duchy of Cornwall as a residence for the Duke of Cornwall in Wales.
 The duchy completed its purchase of the property in April 2007.
-King Charles III who at the time was Prince of Wales and his at the time partner (prior to marriage) Camilla Parker Bowles, (currently Queen Camilla, who in 2009 became the Duchess of Cornwall) took up residence at the property in summer 2008 before their accession.
+Charles, Prince of Wales, and Camilla, Duchess of Cornwall (afterwards King Charles III and Queen Camilla) took up residence at the property in summer 2008.
+The interior of the property was designed by Camilla's sister Annabel Elliot.
+Charles continued to pay rent on the property after his accession to the throne in 2022, despite the Duchy of Cornwall passing to his son Prince William.
+In June 2023 it was reported that the King would not be renewing the lease on Llwynywermod after that summer, as he was unlikely to use it the same way as previously.

 Buildings

-The three-bedroom farmhouse was converted into a residence for Charles III, by Craig Hamilton Architects using traditional building techniques.
+The three-bedroom farmhouse was converted into a residence for Prince Charles by Craig Hamilton Architects using traditional building techniques.
 It was once the coach house to the now ruined 13-bedroom country house of the Griffies-Williams family that stood nearby.
-The cottages on the farm named North Range and West Range adjoin the main house and are let as holiday accommodation when His Majesty is not in residence.
+The cottages on the farm named North Range and West Range adjoin the main house and are let as holiday accommodation.